View Document

 2. in RMIT Europe, by the Executive Director,

-3. in RMIT Training, by the Chief Executive Officer, and
+3. in RMIT University Pathways (RMIT UP), by the Chief Executive Officer, and

 4. in RMIT Online, by the Chief Executive Officer.